The Imaginarium of Doctor Parnassus: Music

 The original motion picture soundtrack of The Imaginarium of Doctor Parnassus was composed by Mychael Danna and Jeff Danna, who had previously worked on Gilliam's Tideland (2005).
 Gilliam wrote lyrics for the two songs "We Love Violence" and "We Are the Children of the World", the latter of which spoofed Michael Jackson's famous "We Are the World" and was nominated for a 2009 Satellite Award in the category "Best Original Song".

 The song "We Love Violence", performed in the film by policemen in drag, was sung by Gilliam, Mick Audsley (who edited the film), the musician Ray Cooper, Ed Hall (who was also the Visual Effects Editor), and Andre Jacquemin (who was Supervising Sound & Design on the film).

 Release

 Tom Waits and Lily Cole promoted the film at the 2009 Toronto International Film Festival.

 Before it was finished, the film had already received healthy interest from worldwide distributors and had sold out across the world.
 However, it received mild response from many distributors in the United States.
 Gilliam said that Fox Searchlight Pictures and other distributors had declined to release it in the US.
-Eventually, its US distribution rights were acquired by Sony Pictures Worldwide Acquisitions Group, which released it in the US through Sony Pictures Classics.
+Eventually, its American distribution rights were acquired by Sony Pictures Worldwide Acquisitions Group, which released it in the US through Sony Pictures Classics.
 The US was the last territory in which it was sold.
-Gilliam said that his team asked for $4 million for selling the US rights, but ultimately couldn't get it.
+Gilliam said that his team asked for $4 million for selling the American rights, but ultimately couldn't get it.